 These functions are not security relevant functions, i.e. they must not be used to hash security values like keys etc. There are implemented no countermeasures against side channel attacks.
-The TOE provides the functionality of hash computation if and only if the optional TORNADOTM2MX2 Secure RSA/ECC library is delivered.
+The TOE provides the functionality of hash computation if and only if the optional TORNADOTM2MX2 Secure RSA/ECC/SHA libraries are delivered.